CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

   </div>
 </div>

+!!!
+Note
+    SD Desktop and SD Connect undergo regular maintenance on the first Wednesday of every month, as scheduled on our research website: https://research.csc.fi/service-breaks.
+Please note that occasional urgent maintenance may also be required for technical or security reasons.
+In such cases, we will notify you via email about the service break.

 ## Links to services

 We kindly request that users carefully read the manual before proceeding to use the services to ensure a smooth experience.